cpsc410/docs/README.md

 # Visualization Project

 ## Purpose
-We designed a metro map to display the code files and the contributors for a given GitHub project.
+A metro map  was designed to display the code files and the contributors for a given GitHub project.

-The nodes represent the file names and the different coloured lines represent different author who has contributed to the project being analyzed.
+Nodes represent the file names ,and the different coloured lines represent different authors who contributed to the project being analyzed.

 ## Use Cases
-We think that this project can be very useful for:
+This project can be beneficial for:
 - see who worked on a specific file
 -- this could be especially helpful when trying to contact someone to fix a bug
-- see what the division of labour was
+- determining the division of labour
-- see who contributed most to files
+- observing who contributed most to files
-- see top contributor(s)
+- displaying top contributor(s)

 ## Performed Analyses
-We utilized three different analyses for this project; Lexical, Syntactical and Semantic.
+Three different analyses were analyzed for this project; Lexical, Syntactical and Semantic.

 ### Lexical Analysis
 - done on static input files